 To liftgate or not to liftgate, that is the question.

 You’ve seen the option but may or may not have chosen it.
 Or – your customer may have requested it upon delivery and you only found out once you were invoiced.
-It’s important to understand what it is and why it’s important for your shipments.
+Let’s talk about an essential term that you must know if you’re in shipping, what is a liftgate?

 Liftgate’s use a hydraulic system that powers them up and down.
 When required, they will lower to the ground and provide you the ability to push the pallet onto the platform with a handpump which either you or the driver supplies.
 Once loaded, the driver lifts the gate so it’s parallel to the back of the truck, which will allow him to then load the skid inside the trailer.

 Liftgates are frequently used in offloading shipments in residential areas.
 Sometimes customers forget to mention they’ll be needing a liftgate and shippers are charged extra for redelivery ($ 100-500).
 This is called an accessorial charge, A liftgate charge usually averages around $ 50- 100.